Plan Your Wishes,

 Estates

-Proper estate planning goes beyond simply writing a Will or assigning powers of attorney; it is about taking proactive steps to protect your family’s future.
+Proper estate planning goes beyond simply writing a Will or assigning powers of attorney.
+It is about taking proactive steps to protect your family’s future.
 You can make advance decisions about how your assets will be handled, who will manage your affairs if you become incapacitated, and how to ease the burden on loved ones after your passing.

 At Eliany Advocates, we help you understand your options, so that everything from choosing an executor to naming beneficiaries is done in line with your personal goals and values.
 This type of planning is critical not only for large estates but for any adult who wants their wishes to be clearly understood.
 We know that estate planning can be a sensitive and emotional topic, but it’s one of the most thoughtful actions you can take to protect your family and provide them with a sense of security.